behnazkhoshnood/tadig-restaurant/README.md

         <div class="modal-footer">
                     <button type="submit" class="btn btn-primary sign-in-btn" data-dismiss="modal">

 - [x] When slides were changing in the carousel, index-note was getting blurry.
-Also, menu items were getting blurry when hovering over them.

 I used the code below from stack overflow for the index-note to fix the problem:

         .index-note{
                -webkit-transform: translateZ(0px);
+        }

+- [x] List of menu dishes were getting blurry when hovering over them.

+I used the code below from stack overflow tofix the problem.

+          ul li:hover {
+          opacity: 1;
          }

 ## **Deployment**